ScarletStudy/DGS1-3DS-Release/README.md

 4. Patching will take about two minutes.
 After it is complete, press A again and your 3DS will restart.
 5. Launch FBI and navigate to SD:/3DS/ScarletStudy/DGS1-English-v2.X.X.cia, then install it.

+### **DO NOT INSTALL THE PATCHER TO YOUR FIRM PARTITION.
+IF YOU END UP IN GODMODE9 IN STEP 3, YOU DID SOMETHING WRONG!**

 You may now run The Great Ace Attorney on your console, and will only need to repeat these steps to install a new update.

 Unfortunately, the Banner can not be translated via a Game Update.
 The eManual is in English, however.